BP to offload stake in Rosneft amid Ukraine conflict

 Business Secretary Kwasi Kwarteng spoke to the BP boss on Friday and left him in "no doubt about the seriousness of government concerns about BP's overexposure to Russian interests" according to an official.

-BP chairman Helge Lund said that, while BP had operated in Russia for more than 30 years, Russia's attack on Ukraine was "having tragic consequences across the region" and represented a fundamental change.
+BP chairman Helge Lund said that, while BP had operated in Russia for more than 30 years and had "brilliant Russian colleagues", Russia's attack on Ukraine was "having tragic consequences across the region" and represented a fundamental change.

 "It has led the BP board to conclude, after a thorough process, that our involvement with Rosneft, a state-owned enterprise, simply cannot continue."